Rushi-Repo/WSD-Homework2/Page1_content.md

   15. 1990- Tim Berners-Lee developed hypertext Markup Language (HTML) and further introduced the World Wide Web.
 This led to the enormous web growth.

+### Browser wars

+  1. 1993- Marc Andreesen developed Mosaic Web Browser at University of Illinois
+  2. 1994- Business venture- NETSCAPE was born with its browser named Navigator.
+  3. Bill Gates- founder of Microsoft Cooperation
+  4. Vision- a PC on every desktop, home and office running on Microsoft
+  5. 1996- The browser war- between the major players Microsoft and Netscape heats up. iii.
+Launched the browser of its own- Internet Explorer